Have you a few welding projects at home where; Yes, you could pay someone to weld and repair them for you. But wait!

 Understand that a 230 volt powered welder won’t run off a 120 volt circuit.
 And visa versa your 120 volt input welder should not be put on a 240 volt circuit.

-Also worth bearing in mind is that powering a MIG welder means that while you are welding, it is best to dedicate the circuit the welder is on to the welder.
+Also worth bearing in mind is that powering a MIG welder means that while you’re welding, it’s best to dedicate the circuit the welder is on to the welder.

 Switch off other appliances on the circuit and have only the MIG welder working.